This section explains what you can expect when your child comes for their first dental appointment.

 Our new patient clinics allow you to have a consultation with a specialist or consultant in children's dentistry.

-If your child needs further investigations, these will be discussed with you if necessary.
-Your child may need for example:
+If your child needs further investigations, these will be discussed with you.
+For example, your child may need:

 - clinical photographs